SungJJinKang/JINSTL/README.md

 Homemade STL library for studying, [DoomsEngine](https://github.com/SungJJinKang/DoomsEngine)

-## Goal
+## Feature

-- Make Homemade STL Library
-- Write simple and readable code
+### Simple and Readable Code.

+### Compatible with STL
+- Compatible with cpp stl iterator, algorithm.....

+### Global Allocator
+- It's not need to pass allocator type as template argument.
-- Global Allocator. ( Passing allocator as template argument isn't required, Global variable allocator is uesed )
+- Global variable allocator is used ( You can use your allocator by setting it to global variable allocator. )

-- Compatible with standard stl ( support std::iterator, std::algorithm... )
+### Array ( 80% ), ChunkArray, InplaceArray